junxit/us-congress-bills-116/bill.md

 ---
 legis-num: S. 900
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 900

-That the bill from the Senate (S. 900) entitled “An Act to designate the community-based outpatient clinic of the Department of Veterans Affairs in Bozeman, Montana, as the “Travis W. Atkins Department of Veterans Affairs Clinic”.”, do pass with the following
+> To designate the community-based outpatient clinic of the Department of Veterans Affairs in Bozeman, Montana, as the Travis W. Atkins Department of Veterans Affairs Clinic.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Designation of Travis W. Atkins Department of Veterans Affairs Clinic in Bozeman, Montana